HasibZiai/JAH-Version-Control-System/README.txt

 Label: TestLabel

 Check In
-Sat Nov 17 22:27:37 2018
+Fri Dec 14 23:49:54 2018

 The source path entered was: C:\sandbox\test3
 The target path entered was: C:\sandbox\test2

+Size of the file is: 38 bytes.
+Final string is: 19193-L38
+The relative path of the checked-in file is: C:\sandbox\test2\subfolder1\testdoc2\19193-L38.txt

+Size of the file is: 33 bytes.
+Final string is: 11617-L33
+The relative path of the checked-in file is: C:\sandbox\test2\testdoc\11617-L33.txt

+There are 2 new files checked-in to the repository.
-There are 8 files in the repository (including the manifest file).
+There are 9 files in the repository (including the manifest file).
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~